0xdevvv/TrainingLoadDataField/README.md

 ### Data Storage

 - Training load is saved when you stop or end an activity
-- Data is stored in shared application storage with a 7-day rolling history
+- Data is stored in shared application storage with a 28-day rolling history
 - Multiple activities on the same day are accumulated together

-### Companion Widget

-This data field shares data with the **Training Load Widget**.
-After your workouts, the widget displays:
-- 7-day total training load
-- Training status (Low, Recovery, Maintaining, Optimal, High, Overreaching)
-- Visual load indicator bar

 ## Supported Devices